Cytomine-ULiege/Cytomine-bigpicture-edition/README.md

 sudo docker compose up -d
 ```

->  As a side effect, this command will write in your local /etc/hosts file.

 Cytomine is now ready to be used!

-If you have kept the default values in `cytomine.template`, Cytomine is available at http://cytomine.local.
+If you have kept the default values in `cytomine.template`, Cytomine is available at <http://localhost>.

 By default, an `admin` account has been created.
 To connect to Cytomine in your browser, retrieve the admin password by opening the generated `cytomine.yml` file and looking for the `ADMIN_PASSWORD` key, as shown in the snippet below: